phobos/phobos/README.md

 # Phobos

-Simplifying Kafka for ruby apps.
+Simplifying Kafka for Ruby apps!

-Phobos is a microframework and library for Kafka based applications.
-It wraps common behaviors needed by consumers and producers in an easy and convenient API.
+Phobos is a micro framework and library for applications dealing with [Apache Kafka](http://kafka.apache.org/).
+- It wraps common behaviors needed by consumers and producers in an easy and convenient API.

-It uses [ruby-kafka](https://github.com/zendesk/ruby-kafka) as it's Kafka client and core component.
+- It uses [ruby-kafka](https://github.com/zendesk/ruby-kafka) as it's Kafka client and core component.
+- It provides a CLI for starting and stopping the Kafka backend, using official docker images for Kafka and Zookeeper

+Why Phobos?
+Why not `ruby-kafka` directly?
+Well, `ruby-kafka` is just a client.
+You still need to write a lot of code to manage proper consuming and producing of messages.
+You need to do proper error handling, retrying, backing off and maybe logging/instrumenting the message management process.
+You also need to worry about setting up a platform independent test environment that works on CI as well as any local machine, and even on your deployment pipeline.

 ## Table of Contents